 Self-declaration can be part of an organisation’s safer recruitment process.
 It involves requiring an individual to provide information to be used as part of a decision on their suitability for a particular role with children.

-Some organisations use a separate self-declaration form, while others embed self-declaration questions within their overall application form.
+It is recommended good practice to use a separate self-declaration form rather than embed self-declaration questions within their overall application form.

 Benefits of self-declaration